 Two hours before hosting a dinner party

-- Arrange all the food previously cooked on the counter and pull out any pots you’ll need to prepare them.
+- Arrange all the food previously cooked on the counter.

 - Have a drink and snack station ready for guests’ arrival.